-The two latter documents may be of interest when not addressing disposal systems.
+The two latter documents may be of special interest when not addressing disposal systems.

-1.2 Introduction to requirements management and aims of the document
+1.2 Introduction to requirements management and the aims of the document

 Disposal systems are systems that consist of many elements that need to properly interact to make the systems functioning properly.
-Furthermore, most of the elements of disposal systems have several life cycle stages that need to be considered.
-The implementation of disposal systems is thus a process that covers a broad range of interrelated issues involving a range of disciplines; the corresponding disposal programme is thus a challenging process.
+Furthermore, most of the elements of disposal systems have several life cycle stages that need to be considered with some information in earlier stages not yet being fully defined.
+The implementation of disposal systems is thus a process that covers a broad range of interrelated issues involving a range of different disciplines; the corresponding disposal programme is thus a challenging process.
 Based on the positive experiences in many other complex projects (e.g., aerospace, aviation, communication, computer, energy (nuclear, other), defence, software development, etc.), systems engineering is considered to be a key element for being successful with such complex projects.
 Systems engineering can be defined as follows (quote from INCOSE, 2015):

 "Systems engineering is an interdisciplinary approach and means to enable the realisation of successful systems.
-It focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, and then proceeding with design synthesis and system validation while considering the complete problem: operations, cost and schedule, performance, training and support, test, manufacturing, and disposal2.
+It focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, and then proceeding with design synthesis and system validation while considering the complete problem: operations, cost and schedule, performance, training and support, test, manufacturing, and disposal3.
 Systems engineering integrates all the disciplines and specialty groups into a team effort forming a structured development process that proceeds from concept to production to operation."